RosettaCommons/documentation/Spanfile.md

+## TODO

+- update path to script: is it also still in the folder of the pilot apps?
+- are the 3rd and 4th column used?
+If not, we can leave them out and describe difference in files

 ## Metadata

 The Rosetta Membrane Framework was developed by Julia Koehler Leman and Rebecca Alford at the Gray Lab at JHU.